israel-dryer/ttkbootstrap/docs/widgets/progressbar.rst

 Use the following classes, states, and options when configuring or modifying a new ttk progressbar style.
 The *Striped.Horizontal.TProgressbar* is an image-based layout, so the styling options will be limited to those which affect the *trough*.
 The regular progressbar styles can be configured with all available options.
+See the `python style documentation`_ for more information on creating a style.

+:ref:`tutorial:create a new theme` using TTK Creator if you want to change the default color scheme.

 Class names
 -----------